 Types of Workplace Safety Hazards

 Safety hazards are the most prevalent of the six types of workplace hazards.
-Safety hazards are unsafe working conditions that can cause injury, illness, and death and they are the most common workplace risks.
+Safety hazards in the workplace are unsafe working conditions that can cause injury, illness, and death and they are the most common workplace risks.
 Common workplace safety hazards include:

 - Items that can cause slip and fall accidents or trip and fall accidents